mejustdev/Project-Social-Network/README.md

 npm install
 ```

-Create `default.json` file in config folder and paste your credentials.
+Create `default.json` file in config folder and paste your credentials

 > :collision: Do not forget to add this file to the `.gitignore`.